Dave Giusti

-Early life
+Giusti's trademark pitch was the palmball, which he learned in college and mastered in the major leagues.
+His 133 career saves rank fourth in Pirates history, while his 410 appearances rank eighth overall.

+Career

-While playing baseball for Syracuse University, Giusti pitched in the 1961 College World Series as a starting pitcher.
-He signed out of a college as a free agent with the Houston Colt .45s (later the Houston Astros), and played in Houston from 1962–68.
-Shortly before the 1968 expansion draft, Giusti was traded to the St. Louis Cardinals, who left him unprotected, and he was then drafted by the San Diego Padres.
-Two months later, Giusti was then traded back to the Cardinals.
+Giusti attended Syracuse University, where he played college baseball and college basketball for the Syracuse Orangemen.
+Giusti pitched in the 1961 College World Series as a starting pitcher.
+He signed out of college as a free agent with the Houston Colt .45s (later the Houston Astros), with whome he played from 1962 through 1968.

+Shortly before the 1968 expansion draft, the Astros traded Giusti and Dave Adlesh to the St. Louis Cardinals for Johnny Edwards and Tommy Smith.
+The Cardinals left him unprotected in the expansion draft, and the San Diego Padres selected him in the third round.
+Two months later, the Padres traded Giusti back to the Cardinals for Danny Breeden, Ron Davis, Ed Spiezio, and Philip Knuckles.
 He competed for the fifth starter's role in spring training but lost out to Mike Torrez.

-After the 1969 baseball season, Giusti was traded to the Pittsburgh Pirates.
-With the Pirates, he was converted into a relief pitcher by manager Danny Murtaugh, and Giusti soon became one of the leading relief pitchers in the National League.
-Using his sinking palmball heavily, Giusti recorded 20 or more saves in each of the next four baseball seasons, and he led the National League with 30 saves in 1971 for the Pirates.
-Giusti appeared in three games for Pittsburgh in the 1971 World Series, earning a save in Game Four.
-Giusti was awarded The Sporting News Reliever of the Year Award in 1971.
+After the 1969 season, the Cardinals traded Giusti to the Pittsburgh Pirates with Dave Ricketts for Carl Taylor and Frank Vanzin.
+With the Pirates, he was converted into a relief pitcher by manager Danny Murtaugh, and Giusti soon became their closer.
+Giusti recorded 26 saves his first season in Pittsburgh, finishing fourth in the National League Cy Young voting and sixth in the NL MVP balloting.

-In 1973, Giusti was selected for the National League's All-Star Team.
-Giusti pitched a one-two-three seventh inning as the National League won the game 7–1.
+In 1971, Giusti led the National League with 30 saves and appeared in three games for Pittsburgh in the 1971 World Series, earning a save in Game Four.
+Giusti won The Sporting News Reliever of the Year Award that year.
+Giusti was selected for the National League's All-Star Team in 1973.
+He pitched a one-two-three seventh inning as the National League won the game 7–1.
+From 1970 to 1975, Giusti led all Major League baseball pitchers in saves with 127.

-Shortly before the beginning of the 1977 season, he was traded to the Oakland Athletics as part of a ten-player trade – one that also sent Tony Armas, Rick Langford, Doug Bair, Doc Medich and Mitchell Page to the Oakland Athletics and sent Phil Garner, Chris Batton, and Tommy Helms to Pittsburgh.
+Shortly before the start of the 1977 season, Giusti was traded to the Oakland Athletics as part of a ten-player trade, which also sent Tony Armas, Rick Langford, Doug Bair, Doc Medich, and Mitchell Page to Oakland and Phil Garner, Chris Batton, and Tommy Helms to Pittsburgh.
 In August, the Athletics sold Giusti's contract to the Chicago Cubs with whom Giusti finished the season, and after being released by the Cubs in November, Giusti retired from baseball.

-Giusti's most valuable baseball pitch was his palmball.

-Life Outside Baseball
+Personal life and death

-After his baseball career, Giusti became a corporate sales manager for American Express.
-As of 2002, he is retired and living in Mt.
+Giusti married Virginia Lee Frykman, whom he met at Syracuse, in 1963.
+After his baseball career, Giusti lived in Mt.
 Lebanon, Pennsylvania.
+He worked for Millcraft Industries before he became a corporate sales manager for American Express.

+Giusti died on January 11, 2026, at the age of 86.

+Honors

+Giusti was selected as an inaugural member of the Syracuse Baseball Hall of Fame in 1998.
+He was elected to the Greater Syracuse Sports Hall of Fame in 1989, and the Pittsburgh chapter of the National Italian American Sports Hall of Fame in 1987.